 single-page application with its own internal router, which means we need to route all

-back to the project’s index without changing the
+URLs pointing to /projectname/ANYTHING back to the project’s index without changing the

 URL itself, but only when that URL isn’t a valid file or directory on the filesystem.